LED lights in an aquarium are constantly surrounded by water. So, can LED lights get wet?

 Also, as water contains all sorts of chemicals and minerals, it increases the chances of bacteria and microbe growth on the LED strings if they are not dried immediately.

-Corroded metal can lead to malfunctioning of the LEDs and eventual failure.
+Corroded metal leads to malfunctioning of the LEDs and eventual failure.

 4. Weaken the adhesive.